-Where there are no known welfare concerns about a pupil, follow procedures for recording school absence in line with DfE School attendance; Guidance for maintained schools, academies, independent schools & local authorities -September 2018.
+Where there are no known welfare concerns about a pupil, follow procedures for recording school absence in line with DfE School attendance guidance 2021 School attendance: guidance for schools - GOV.UK (www.gov.uk).
 Should a pupil's attendance become a cause for concern it is advisable to intervene early to prevent entrenched non-school attendance.
 School should make contact with the Early Help Hub (EHH) to initiate an Early Help, if appropriate.
-This will evidence and identify the barriers impacting on the pupils engagement with school.
+This will evidence and identify the barriers impacting on the pupil's engagement with school.